polkascan/py-substrate-metadata-docs/docs/composable/assets.md

 ---------
 ### mint_initialize
 Creates a new asset, minting `amount` of funds into the `dest` account.
-Intented to be used for creating wrapped assets, not associated with any project.
+Intended to be used for creating wrapped assets, not associated with any project.
 #### Attributes
 | Name | Type |